 - Export: Allows the user to download the user's audit log in CSV format

-Audit Logs for Users in a Project¶
+Audit Logs in SIEM¶

 Common Use Cases¶